1wheel/roadtolarissa/source/_posts/2012-09-27-first-post.md

 - During a rare happy stretch of Philly's blowout loss to the Hawks on Friday, the Sixers' broadcast team pointed out that Philly was on "an 8-3 run."
 I know the Sixers aren't good enough to put together normal NBA runs, but an 8-3 scoring gap is not a run.
 It is a randomly occurring blip that happens every game.
 - Which players are the streakest/have the most improbable runs? www.espn.com/nba/story/_/page/presents-19573519/heating-fire-klay-thompson-truth-hot-hand-nba
 - Which players do the best/worst after hiting/missing a FT?
 Do some players always go 7/10 or do some go 5/10 and 10/10 more often than they would randomly.
+- What's the closest game ever?
+Has any game stayed within 10 points?
+5 points?
+- Which game had the shortest scoring streak?

 ### [Curl states into each other](https://bl.ocks.org/1wheel/4c1658719cfec9ac352ff1e0edc51317)
 - https://medium.com/@zachlieberman/land-lines-e1f88c745847#.t1x3ozhdt